xiaodi-nie/simple-awslambda-pipeline/README.md

 ![pipeline](img/serverless-pipeline.png)

 First a producer lambda function will be invoked every minute, and it would access a DynamoDB table, grab the entries(which are a bunch of company names), and send them as messages into a SQS queue.
 Every time there're new messages coming into that SQS queue, a consumer lambda function would be invoked.
 The consumer would get the first line of the wikipedia result of each of the messages, and do a sentiment analysis with it via AWS Comprehend.

+I added some more NLP capabilities with the help of Comprehend and extracted the key phrases from the wiki contents.

 The results would then be put into a S3 bucket in csv files.

 ### General Steps